 If you’re trying to build a large-scale site, or simply want more control over the look and feature set of your site, then WordPress is going to be a great choice.

 Which One Is Best For Me?

-If you need a website today and you can do without any heavy features, then a DIY builder is the choice for you.
-With a DIY builder all you have to do is choose your template, modify the layout, upload your content, and press publish.
+If you need a website today and you can do without any heavy features, then a website builder is the choice for you.
+With a website builder all you have to do is choose your template, modify the layout, upload your content, and press publish.
 You can have your website online in a few hours.